protocollabs/maparo-std/README.md

 - *Maparo* return either a JSON set or human formatted data. *Maparo* do not draw or visualize any data.
 To visualize data you can use Python scripts using the powerful and flexible matplotlib library.
+- *Maparo* do not focus on collection OS internal stats for further analysis for now.
+This can later be added.

 ## Development